Margot Frank: Life in hiding

 Margot was sixteen years old when she went into hiding.
 At first she shared a bedroom with Anne, but when Fritz Pfeffer moved in to the Secret Annex in November 1942, Margot slept in her parents' bedroom.
 Margot Frank and her family were only able to live in hiding because four office workers from her father's company were willing to take care of them at the risk of their own lives.
 The helpers were Miep Gies, Bep Voskuijl, Johannes Kleiman and Victor Kugler.
 There were strict rules so that the employees in the warehouse, visitors to the company and neighbours would not notice nor suspect the eight people in hiding in the Secret Annex.
 Margot and the other people in hiding had to be completely silent during working hours and were not able to use any water.
 During the day, Margot read a lot and like Anne and Peter, she spent much time studying.
 Margot took a correspondence course in Latin, not under her own name, but under the name of Bep Voskuijl, one of the helpers.
+Early in her diary, Anne states that Margot also has a diary.